Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Known Major Issues/Features under Debug/Implementation**_
 * NES is still not able to boot Dragon Warrior III
-* GBA still doesn't support audio output (only GB/GBC based APU is implemented)

 _**Other Issues/Features under Debug/Implementation**_
+* GBA audio still has some undesired artifacts which needs to be cleaned up
 * Support Link Cable for Gameboy and Gameboy Color
 * Support for scrolling test needed by Timendus's chip8-test-suite v4.2